nickserv/danamccurdy.com/_posts/2017-02-07-what-i-leave-behind.md

 As I sit at this keyboard,
 on the shore of a digital sea,
-I pause,
+I pause, like a castaway,
-as I cast my bits and bytes
+as I toss my bits and bytes
 into this world of data,
 and consider:
 is THIS how I would choose